FERRYING HAWKER HUNTERS FROM GREAT BRITAIN TO SWITZERLAND, 1958 - 1960

 After the cancellation of the local P-16 fighter-bomber project, the Swiss Government decided to purchase a series of 100 Hawker Hunters.

-Taken directly from RAF inventory, the first 12 aircrafts were “standard” Mk.6s and had only a few dozen hours to their credit.
+Taken directly from RAF inventory, the first 12 aircraft were “standard” Mk.6s and had only a few dozen flying hours to their credit.

 On 3 April 1958, Hans Häfliger ferried the first Hunter (J-4001, ex RAF XE536) from Dunsfold to Emmen.

-In the following two years, other 88 aircrafts were produced and flown to Switzerland.
+In the following two years, another 88 aircraft were produced for and flown to Switzerland.

 The equipment of Häfliger (26 ferry flights), Brunner (39) and their colleagues was a mix of Swiss, American and British material:

-He has already worn the ejection seat leg garters and wears city shoes.
+He has already fitted the ejection seat leg garters and wears city shoes.

 We added an “Effektentasche” with maps, documentation and personal items.